Mudit018/Mudit018-Webd-Round2/README.md

 building blocks.
 A programmer then puts the blocks together.

-For making this project, I have used [Sportsmonk API]('https://www.sportmonks.com/') to get information about players, matches and club names in various leagues.
+For making this project, I have used [Sportsmonk API](https://www.sportmonks.com/) to get information about players, matches and club names in various leagues.

-One can use this API by visiting their site either clicking above or by clicking on this link: https://www.sportmonks.com/
+One can use this API by visiting their site either by clicking above or by clicking on this link: https://www.sportmonks.com/